-This live, online visual arts course is suited for high school students (in 10th and up) of all art backgrounds and abilities.
-A complete blend of art appreciation and fine art lessons, this course is designed around the Consortium of National Arts Education Associations standards, building a solid foundation for further advanced art courses and counting as one high school credit for Visual Arts.
+This live, online visual arts course is suited for high school students (in 9th and up) of all art backgrounds.
+Beginning drawing skills are highly recommended but not required.
+A complete blend of art appreciation and fine art instruction, this course is designed around the Consortium of National Arts Education Associations standards, building a solid foundation for further advanced art courses and counting as one high school credit for Visual Arts.

 “The noblest art is that of making others happy.” –P.T.
 Barnum

-Over the course of the school year, students will engage in interactive lectures and weekly discussions, reflect and respond orally and in writing to famous artworks in numerous styles and art movements, (including four research papers and two PowerPoint/Google slide/other media presentations).
-Students can also expect to keep a visual journal and a sketchbook, where they will wrestle with and work through artistic problems.
-Students will also have hands-on art projects to work on each week, some taking several weeks for completion.
-This class will require several hours (4—5hrs., including live class time) of creative and reflective response time each week.
+Over the course of the school year, students will engage in interactive lectures and weekly discussions, reflect and respond orally and in writing to famous artworks in numerous styles and art movements, (including two-three research papers and two PowerPoint/Google slide/other media presentations).
+Students can also expect to keep a visual journal/sketchbook, where they will wrestle with and work through artistic problems. *Important: Students will also have hands-on art projects to work on each week, some taking several weeks for completion.
+This class will require several hours (2—4hrs., outside of live class time) of creative and reflective response time each week.

 Weekly assignments may include:

 - Interactive discussion of concepts, artworks, artists, and art history in our Canvas Discussion forum

 - Reading/viewing assignments from our text, handouts, or various sources

 - Art projects in a variety of styles, techniques, and media